nati-d/Email_Spam_Classification_Using_Bayes_Decision/README.md

    - The prior probability of a message being spam or non-spam is computed based on the proportions of each class in the dataset.

 5. **Prediction**:
-   - Given a set of cleaned email messages, the model will classify each message as spam or non-spam by calculating the likelihoods and comparing them.
+   - Given a set of cleaned email messages, the model will classify each message as spam or non-spam by calculating the likelihoods and comparing them using their posterior probability.

 ## Key Concepts in the Model

 - **Laplace Smoothing**:
    - Used to handle the problem of zero probabilities.
 It ensures that no word has a zero probability, even if it is not present in the training data.
+This is particularly useful in text classification tasks where many words might not appear in the training dataset but still need to be handled gracefully.

 - **Prior Probabilities**:
-   - The likelihood of a message being spam or non-spam before considering the words in the message.
+   - The prior probabilities represent the initial belief or the probability of a message being spam or non-spam before analyzing the actual content of the message.
+These probabilities are calculated based on the overall distribution of spam and non-spam messages in the dataset.

 - **Likelihoods**:
-   - The probability of a word occurring in a message of a given class (spam or non-spam).
+   - The likelihood is the probability of a specific word occurring in a message given the class (spam or non-spam).
+For each word in the message, we calculate its likelihood under both classes (spam and non-spam).
+These likelihoods are crucial in determining whether a message is more likely to belong to one class or the other.

+- **Posterior Probabilities**:
+   - The posterior probability is the probability of a message being spam or non-spam **given** the words in the message.
+It is calculated using Bayes' Theorem, which combines the prior probability and the likelihood of the words in the message.

+   - The posterior probability for each class is calculated, and the class with the higher posterior probability is assigned as the predicted label for the message.
+This step determines whether the message is classified as spam or non-spam based on the content of the message.

 ## Usage